SebiAi/custom-nothing-glyph-tools/README.md

 3) **Change the extension to *ogg* when naming your file!**
 4) **Export**

-### Creating the Glyph format with Audacity
+### Creating the Glyph format with Audacity&reg;
-To make our lives easier we can utilize Audacities Labels functionality and then use the Label data to generate our two needed csv files with the help of the [GlyphTranslator](./GlyphTranslator.py) - one for the *AUTHOR* tag (stores the light data) and the other for the *CUSTOM1* (stores data for the app to display) tag (for more info read the [technical details](#wrench-the-technical-details)).
+To make our lives easier we can utilize Audacity&reg;'s Labels functionality and then use the Label data to generate our two needed csv files with the help of the [GlyphTranslator](./GlyphTranslator.py) - one for the *AUTHOR* tag (stores the light data) and the other for the *CUSTOM1* (stores data for the app to display) tag (for more info read the [technical details](#wrench-the-technical-details)).

-I would recommend saving your Audacity project regularly.
+I would recommend saving your Audacity&reg; project regularly.

 #### Add the Labels track
-1) **Open your audio with Audacity**
+1) **Open your audio with Audacity&reg;**
 2) **Add the Labels track:** Tracks -> Add New -> Label Track

 #### Creating and removing Labels